 For the purposes of section 11(e), individual items costing less than R7 000 which do not form part of a set may be written off in full in the year of assessment in which the expenditure is incurred.
-This threshold applies to all qualifying assets acquired on or after 1 March 2009.

 Removable security systems may be written off over five years of assessment.
 This write-off period as well as the threshold of qualifying assets can be found in the Annexure to Interpretation Note 47 "Wear-and-Tear or Depreciation Allowance".